-Paul Morris is an experienced operator, attorney, civic leader, and project manager.
+Paul Morris is an experienced business operator, attorney, and civic leader who helps clients manage complex projects.

-Paul is the Managing Partner of RL Partnership, which owns and manages commercial properties in Tennessee.
+He is the Managing Partner of RL Partnership, which owns and manages commercial real estate in Tennessee.
+He also oversees capital allocation and investment decisions for a multi-generational family portfolio.

-During Paul’s seven-year tenure as president of Jack Morris Auto Glass, he scaled the business, added locations, and doubled retail sales.
-Paul then negotiated the sale of the business to a publicly traded company.
+During Paul’s tenure as president of Jack Morris Auto Glass, he and his team scaled the business, added locations, and doubled retail sales, while navigating through a global pandemic.
+Paul then attracted multiple bidders and negotiated the sale of the business to a publicly traded company for a record-breaking multiple in the industry.

-Before joining the glass business, Paul was president of the Downtown Memphis Commission (DMC).
-He led the community’s efforts to redevelop Downtown Memphis.
-In particular, Paul helped facilitate the redevelopments of One Commerce Square, The Chisca, the James Lee House, the Tennessee Brewery, and the South Main neighborhood.
+Before joining the glass business, he served as chairman and then president of the Downtown Memphis Commission (DMC), where he led efforts to redevelop Downtown Memphis after the Great Recession.
+His work included facilitating the redevelopment of One Commerce Square, The Chisca, the James Lee House, the Tennessee Brewery, the Main Street Mall, and the South Main neighborhood.
+He left the DMC in late 2015 with Downtown Memphis experiencing large-scale growth and forward momentum, along with great civic optimism and positive morale.

 Consulting & Project Management Experience

 When the manager of the Beale Street Entertainment District went bankrupt after years of litigation, Memphis Mayor A C Wharton retained Paul as the Interim Manager of the District.
-Paul introduced professional property management procedures, added bold and effective security measures, signed new tenants, and developed new programming and events.
+Paul assembled a small management team and introduced professional property management procedures, added bold and effective security measures, signed new tenants, and developed new programming and events.
 Within one year of Paul’s leadership tenure, the District was fully leased, clean, safe, and vibrant.
-And the District began generating net income for the City of Memphis for the first time in history.
+And the District began generating net income to the City of Memphis for the first time in history.

-The City of Memphis also hired Paul to direct the Main-to-Main Project, a $40 million, 10-mile bike and pedestrian public infrastructure project featuring the Big River Crossing over the Harahan Bridge as its centerpiece.
-Paul helped secure funding from various public and private sources and directed the construction of the project, opening on time and under budget.
+The City of Memphis also hired Paul to direct the Main-to-Main Project, a $40 million, 10-mile bike and pedestrian infrastructure initiative connecting Arkansas and Tennessee.
+Its centerpiece is the Big River Crossing along the Harahan Bridge over the Mississippi River.
+He helped secure public and private funding and coordinated leaders across two states, two counties, two cities, and the federal government.
+Working with over ten funding partners, he directed construction of the six project segments, delivering the full project two weeks ahead of schedule and 4% under budget.

-When improvements were needed to FedExForum, Memphis Mayor Paul Young asked Paul Morris to work with the Memphis Grizzlies to coordinate the funding and approvals needed from City and County governments to advance the project quickly.
+When improvements were needed to FedExForum, Memphis Mayor Paul Young asked Morris to lead discussions with the Memphis Grizzlies and coordinate the funding and approvals needed to advance the project quickly.
+Working with City and County governments, the Sports Authority, and the Memphis Grizzlies, Morris helped make substantial progress toward a new long-term lease for the Grizzlies at FedExForum.

-When Lee Harris was first elected as Mayor of Shelby County, he called upon Paul to lead his mayoral transition team and identify and recruit his administrative leadership team.
+When Lee Harris was first elected as mayor of Shelby County, he called upon Paul to lead his mayoral transition team and identify and recruit his administrative leadership team.
+Paul worked closely with outgoing Mayor Mark Luttrell and his administration to orchestrate a smooth leadership transition.
+Acting as an effective intermediary between government leaders of opposing political parties, Paul ensured that the daily operations of county government were not interrupted.

 Legal Practice